mozilla/data-docs/src/datasets/other/serp_events/reference.md

 We can also compute CTR for components that don't have explicit impression reporting, such as organic results, by assuming 1 impression per SERP.

-Impressions, clicks and CTR can be computed per SERP impression instead by considering an impression or click to have occurred if at least 1 display component had one.
+Impressions, clicks, and CTR can be computed per SERP impression instead by considering an impression or click to have occurred if at least 1 display component had one.

 If a component has ads loaded, and they are all hidden,